goat-io/openmetabase/README.md

 - Docker and Docker Compose
 - Node.js 18+
 - npm
+- Pulumi
+  - Install with `brew install pulumi/tap/pulumi` and login with `pulumi whoami` for the first time

 ### 0. Install packages in all repos (no monorepo setup yet)